oslokommune/styleguide_devtools/README.md

 This repo is for contributing to the devtools, as opposed to the patterns.
 To contribute to the patterns, go to the styleguide repo.

+### Setup

+Copy the contents of .env.example into a new file named .env.

 ### Development

 To get hot reload on client side code (vue, js, sass) during development run